Pennsylvania Fly Fishing 4 min read

 Tobyhanna Creek is a 29.9 mile long tributary of the Lehigh River.
 The name comes from a Native American phrase, meaning “stream whose banks are fringed with alder.”
 The Creek joins Lehigh River in Stoddartsville.
 It is joined by Tunkhannock Creek near Blakeslee.

 The majority of Tobyhanna Creek runs through state game lands.
 The Delayed Harvest Section is about one mile long and extends from the confluence of Still Swamp Run.
 Above I-380, the elevation of the stream is high enough that it freezes in the winter.
 This area consists mostly of pocket water.
 In the lower end of the stream, the Creek has large pools and slower moving water, so fly fishing is more difficult in these areas.

 At Tobyhanna Creek, you’re likely to find brook and brown trout, both wild and stocked.
 The stocked trout are less picky than the wild trout, so you’ll have an easier time catching the former.

 Because of the tannic acid from the hemlock forest through which it runs, the water in Tobyhanna Creek is tea-colored.
 While it might look a little strange, it doesn’t have much of an effect on the trout.

-The middle section of the Creek can be accessed fairly easy.
-On the eastern side of I-380, State Game Land #127 has parking areas and a clearly marked foot trail that leads to the Creek (see map for directions to access points).
+The middle section of the Creek can be accessed fairly easily.
+On the eastern side of I-380, State Game Land #127 has parking areas and a clearly marked foot trail that leads to the Creek.

 Getting to the Delayed Harvest section requires a bit of a hike.
 There are shorter routes you can take, but there is something to be said about taking the longer routes, since the longer routes are less populated by anglers.